iree-org/iree/docs/get_started/getting_started_macos_cmake.md

-# Getting Started on macOS with Bazel
+# Getting Started on macOS with CMake

 <!--
 Notes to those updating this guide: